scratcharchive/mountainsort_examples/README.md

 ml-spec [processor_name] -p
 ```

-More information about MountainLab and creating custom processors can be found elsewhere (**link needed**).
+More information about MountainLab and creating custom processors can be found in the [MountainLab documentation](https://github.com/flatironinstitute/mountainlab-js/blob/master/README.md).
 You may want to inspect the MountainLab configuration, and adjust the settings, such as where temporary data files are stored, by running

 ```
 ml-config